TaaoWen/taaowen.github.io/_pages/experience.md

 {% include base_path %}

-- University of Manchester, Manchester<br>
+- The University of Manchester, Manchester<br>
   Integrated PhD and MSc in Data Analytics and Society<br>
   Supervised by Prof. Yu-wang Chen and Associate Prof. Tahir Abbas Syed
 - Singapore University of Technology and Design<br>